 In recent years, the issues of domestic violence and sexual abuse of women and children have increasingly became topics of national concern.
-This office aims to address the concerns of victims of these types of abuses in conjunction with Albion Fellows Bacon Center, Holly’s House, The Parenting Time Center and other law enforcement agencies.
+This office aims to address the concerns of victims of these types of abuses in conjunction with YWCA, Albion Fellows Bacon Center, Holly’s House, The Parenting Time Center and other law enforcement agencies.

 As a result of Prosecuting Attorney Nick Hermann’s personal commitment to combating domestic violence and child abuse, he instituted vertical prosecution for such cases.
 “Vertical prosecution,” a technique practiced throughout the Office’s Felony Units, is utilized to address the sensitive nature of the cases.
 Vertical prosecution depends upon early intervention, another key factor in the successful prosecution of cases of sexual abuse, domestic violence, and those involving children.
 The technique allows trained prosecutors to utilize checklists and protocols designed to elicit valuable information shortly after these offenses occur.